realworldocaml/book/book/concurrent-programming/README.md

 Interrupted.
 ```

+That's because a pipe has a certain amount of internal slack, a number
+of slots in the pipe to which something can be written before the
+write will block.
+And by default, a pipe has zero slack, which means
-The deferred returned by write completes on its own once the value written
+that the deferred returned by a write is determined only when the
-into the pipe has been read out:
+value is read out of the pipe.

 ```ocaml env=main
 # let (r,w) = Pipe.create ();;